Automatically 'Verifying' Discrete-Time Complex Systems through Learning, Abstraction and Refinement: Introduction

 Due to the lack of a system model, standard methods for generating new predicates (e.g., weakest pre-condition calculation~\cite{clarke2003counterexample} or interpolation~\cite{henzinger2004abstractions}) are infeasible.
 We solve the problem by adopting classification techniques from the machine learning community (refer to Section~\ref{refinement} for details).
 We then repeat the process until either we have identified a counterexample or have constructed a probabilistic model of the system based on which the property is verified.
-In the latter case, the model generated by our method could be viewed as a proof obligation (i.e., the property is verified if the model is correct), which could be discharged by experts or through other means (like statistical validation of the model).
-Furthermore, it can be potentially used for subsequent system analysis activities (like for runtime monitoring or better system control).
-Our method has been implemented as a software toolkit and applied to benchmark systems and a real-world water treatment system.
+In the latter case, the model generated by our method could be viewed as a proof obligation (i.e., the property is verified if the model is correct), which could be further evaluated by experts or through other means (like statistical validation of the model).
+Furthermore, our learned models can be potentially used for many subsequent system analysis activities.
+For instance, we could use the models for model checking~\cite{kwiatkowska2011prism} and implementing runtime monitors~\cite{sistla2011runtime}.
+The models can also help design more robust systems~\cite{karsai2008model}.
+We could also use them for model-based testing to generate more useful test cases~\cite{pretschner2005model}.
+Lastly, our method has the potential to help people understand how a complex system works by automatically extracting relevant predicates.
+We implemented our method as a software toolkit and applied it to benchmark systems and a real-world water treatment system.
+The evaluation validated our approach well.

+The remainder of the paper is organized as follows.
+Section~\ref{back} reviews necessary background and defines our problem.
+Section~\ref{approach} presents the details of our approach.
+Section~\ref{evaluation} presents our implementation and evaluates our method.
+Section~\ref{related} reviews related work and Section~\ref{con} concludes.